Overview of Research Projects

 6.Research on Japan’s Wartime Propaganda Kamishibai and Mass Media

-Interviews with the "Japanese Generation" in Taiwan
+An interview with a member of the “Japanese Generation” in Taiwan

 Aim of the joint research project